Manager Must Not Interpret Variances in Isolation from Each Other

 To avoid the pitfalls of isolated variance interpretation, managers should adopt the following practices:

 - Contextual Analysis: Always examine variances alongside related metrics.
-As an example, pair cost variances with efficiency ratios, or revenue variances with customer satisfaction scores.
+To give you an idea, pair cost variances with efficiency ratios, or revenue variances with customer satisfaction scores.

 - Root Cause Investigation: Dig deeper into the why behind each variance.
 Use tools like the "5 Whys" or fishbone diagrams to identify underlying causes.